PietJankbal/Chocolatey-for-wine/README.md

 Notes:

   - Do NOT use on existing wineprefix, only on fresh new created prefix!
-The installation just stupidly installs dotnet48 itsself and messes with registrykeys.
+The installer just stupidly installs dotnet48 itsself and messes with registrykeys.
     If you have any dotnet version already installed with winetricks, it will likely fail, and even if it succeeds, you'll likely end up with a broken prefix.
     If you need to install stuff via winetricks for programs, do NOT use any of the dotnet* verbs.
     BTW 'Arial' and 'd3dcompiler_47' verbs are already installed by default.